chriscdn/pdf-split/README.md

 const pageCount = await splitCache.pageCount("/path/to/your/pdf/file.pdf");
 ```

-Return an array with the full path to each page of the split pdf.
-This length of the array should match `pageCount`:
+Return an array containing the full path to each page of the split PDF.
+The length of the array should match `pageCount`:

 ```ts
 const pages = await splitCache.pages("/path/to/your/pdf/file.pdf");